Seyi-Olasupo/MS-Excel-Sales-Report/README.md

 Dashboard User Interface and Navigation portfolio
 - The dashboard represents TNMT portfolio project.
 - One slicer is been created to use for all charts and is clickable for easy navigation.
-- Other insighgts dervied from analysis is shown using the Text-Box.
+- Other insights dervied from analysis is shown using the Text-Box.
 ![](TNMT_Sales_Report_Dashboard.png)

 ## Introduction